Time Lapse (album)

 Time Lapse is the first live album by guitarist Steve Hackett.
 The album is drawn from live performances at the Savoy Theatre in New York City (during the Cured tour) and at Central TV Studios in Nottingham.
 Chas Cronk of the Strawbs plays bass on the songs recorded in New York, as well as future Marillion drummer, Ian Mosley.
+Video of this performance was also made available in 1992 via Steve Hackett Live, which has been rereleased a number of times in full and abridged forms in the years since.

 Track listing

 All songs written by Steve Hackett, except where indicated.